 So, how accurate was our e-Commerce forecast?

 The short answer is it was horribly inaccurate month by month.
 Much slower in the first 3 months than expected.
 Then a bit of an uplift in the next 3 months.
 And then we had unexpectedly fast growth in months 6 to 12.
 Overall, for the year, not that far off.
-But the accuracy month by month, was poor.
+But the accuracy month by month, was awful.

 We used those quiet first 3 months to make improvements.
 We boosted the design of the store website.
 We bedded in the order to delivery system.
 And we got the customer service team used to dealing with e-Commerce enquiries.